hpcleuven/VscDocumentation/source/access/generating_keys_with_openssh.rst

 --------------------------------------

-*This section is only relevant if you did not use OpenSSH (as described above) to generate an ssh key.*
+*This section is only relevant if you did not use OpenSSH (as described above) to generate an SSH key.*

 If you have a public key ``id_rsa_4096_ssh.pub`` in the SSH2 format, you can use OpenSSH's ssh-keygen to convert it to the OpenSSH format in